 - Search Request Form (Interactive PDF: 69KB/1 page)

 - Search Request by the Biological Mother (Interactive PDF: 37KB/1 page)

 - Search Request by the Step-Mother (Interactive PDF: 100KB/1 page)

 - Affidavit of Attorney Form(Interactive PDF: 234KB/1 page)

 - State Court Administrator MFAR Forms (non-MDH website)

 Registration forms and instructions are also available by mail or phone:

 or toll free at 1-888-345-1726

-The U.S. Department of Health and Human Services (HHS) Child Welfare Information Gateway website has information about putative father registries in other states.
-To reach the HHS website please click on the link below.
-The Minnesota Department of Health (MDH) does not maintain this data.
-By clicking the link below you will leave the MDH website.
+The U.S. Department of Health and Human Services (HHS) Child Welfare Information Gateway website (non-MDH website) has additional information about putative father registries in other states.
+The Minnesota Department of Health does not maintain this data.